top of page

 Launched March 1, 2023, TAPIT now has thousands of downloads and dozens of five-star reviews across platforms.
 It's available wherever you get your podcasts.

-Co-produced by Hila Plitmann and Bronwen Clark, with original music by Esh Whitacre, Pedro Osuna, and Nir Yaniv, the project currently has eight episodes in production, featuring special guest poets
+Co-produced by Hila Plitmann and Bronwen Clark, with original music by Esh Whitacre, Pedro Osuna, and Nir Yaniv, the project currently has eight episodes in production.

 The podcast is now looking for production partners and sponsors.